ricokahler/sanity-super-pane/README.md

 ![CleanShot 2021-03-25 at 09 00 11](https://user-images.githubusercontent.com/10551026/112476955-d2479380-8d48-11eb-842e-15f0674d29d4.gif)

-**Status:** ⚠️ EARLY ALPHA.
+**Status:** ⚠️ MVP/EARLY ALPHA.
 There is [much more](https://github.com/ricokahler/sanity-super-pane/issues/2) planned for this thing.
 Stay tuned/Watch Releases to be notifed with updates.

 [Please report bugs](/issues)!